veena-k-vinayan/veena-k-vinayan/README.md

 - 👋 Hi, I’m Veena
 - 👀 I’m interested in working with Data.
-- 🌱 I’m currently learning Github, Python
+- 🌱 I’m currently learning Github, Python, Dagster
 - 📫 [How to reach me ...](https://www.linkedin.com/in/veenakvinayan/)

 <!---